SamayMaheshwari/SamayMaheshwari/README.md

 - 👋 Hi, I’m @SamayMaheshwari
-- 👀 I’m interested in Coding
+- 👀 Passionate Coding Enthusiast
-- 🌱 I’m currently learning Python
+- 🌱Having good knowledge of programming languages Python, C, C++ and other languages like HTML, CSS, JS
-- 💞️ I’m looking to collaborate on Web Designing Projects
+- 💞️ Looking to collaborate on Projects
-- 📫 I'm always available at my e-mail id - samaymaheshwari@rediffmail.com
+- 📫 Always available at my e-mail id - samaymaheshwari@rediffmail.com

 <!---
 SamayMaheshwari/SamayMaheshwari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.